-This bill establishes a rebuttable presumption in favor of acquisition value for the taxation of specified residential real property in Wyoming, effective January 1, 2027.
-For residential properties acquired on or after this date, the acquisition value will be treated as the fair market value unless contrary evidence is presented.
-The bill outlines the determination of base year value based on the acquisition date and includes provisions for annual adjustments to taxable value due to inflation and significant property additions.
-It also clarifies the use and confidentiality of sworn statements related to property taxation, allowing county assessors to access these statements while ensuring confidentiality.
+This bill establishes a rebuttable presumption in favor of acquisition value for the taxation of residential real property in Wyoming, effective January 1, 2027.
+It stipulates that for properties acquired on or after this date, the acquisition value will be treated as the fair market value unless contrary evidence is presented.
+The bill also details how the base year value for residential properties will be determined based on the acquisition date and includes provisions for annual adjustments to taxable value due to inflation and significant property improvements.
+Additionally, it clarifies the use and confidentiality of sworn statements related to property taxation, allowing county assessors and relevant boards to access these statements while ensuring confidentiality.

 Statutes affected: 26LSO-0101 v0.4: 34-1-142, 39-11-101, 39-11-102, 39-11-109, 39-13-102, 39-13-103, 39-13-109